vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/chart/README.md

   Lightweight, only focusing on flowcharts.

+- Markmap: Create mindmap with markdown

+  The runtime is very heavy, not recommended.

 - Mermaid: Generation of diagram and flowchart from text in a similar manner as markdown.

   Powerful collection of common charts.